RamonKaspar/Large-Scale-AI-Engineering-Project/report/report_pretokenization.md

 ### Tests

 We rigorously tested our pretokenization (see also `analysis/pretokenization_verification.py`) by making sure the pretokenization matches on-the-fly tokenization.
-We also inspected the losses during traiing (see Appendix) to make sure pretokenization does not hurt performance.
+We also inspected the losses during training (see Appendix) to make sure pretokenization does not hurt performance.

 ## Results and Analysis